 To receive e-mail and text notifications regarding the proposed fire station project, please sign up on the City’s Notify Me web page under the "Notify Me" category.

 Note: View Updated FAQ’s regarding the fire department’s search for a new fire department location.

 Lake Johanna Fire Department Seeks New Station Location

-The Lake Johanna Fire Department, at the direction of the Lake Johnna Fire Department Board, is in talks with Bethel University to acquire a piece of land adjacent to the Anderson Center on Pine Tree Drive for a future fire station to better serve southern Arden Hills and Shoreview.
+The Lake Johanna Fire Department, at the direction of the Lake Johnna Fire Department Board, acquired from Bethel University a piece of land adjacent to the Anderson Center on Pine Tree Drive for a future fire station to better serve southern Arden Hills and Shoreview.
 This future station would replace the current Station 4 on Victoria Street in Shoreview.
-Please note, the fire department is only seeking to acquire land at this point.

 The timeline for construction of a new station has not yet been decided.
-If an agreement is reached between the fire department and the university, the fire station proposal would need to go through the city’s normal public engagement process, which includes a neighborhood meeting and public hearings at the Planning Commission and City Council.
+When the fire department has direction to move forward a fire station proposal would need to go through the city’s normal public engagement process, which includes a neighborhood meeting and public hearings at the Planning Commission and City Council.

 For More Information